maziac/DeZog/documentation/Usage.md

 Several var-comparison-expr might be combined with a "&&" or "||".
 But you can't use any complex combinations that would require parenthesis.

 The breakpoint conditions are translated into conditions that are understood by ZEsarUX automatically.

+### vscode logpoints

+You can set vscode logpoints on the fly during debugging with the vscode logpoint feature.

+The log message that you enter will appear in the "Debug Console" if the logpoint is hit.
+You can also use variables similar to the description in chapter [LOGPOINT].
+E.g. use "Counter=${(sprite.counter)}" as a log message.

+Note: logpoints are not available in ZEsarUX.

 ### Debug Console